With many wall texture types available, finding one that’s perfect for your living space can be a challenge.

 Orange Peel Technique

-Orange peel texture is sprayed on a wall surface but doesn’t have rough particles of vermiculite or polystyrene.
+Orange peel texture is sprayed on a wall surface.
+It doesn’t contain rough particles of vermiculite or polystyrene, making it easy to work with.
 Many homeowners prefer it over popcorn.
-With this wall texture, you want a splattered pattern that isn’t brushed and flattened.
+The goal for this wall texture is a splattered pattern that isn’t brushed and flattened.

 Venetian Wall Textures

-Venetian plaster is a wall texture type and an ancient style that uses lime dust or marble dust with a classic stucco finish.
+Venetian plaster is an ancient wall texture type that uses lime dust or marble dust with a classic stucco finish.
 The end result is a wall that looks like it’s made of marble.
-It’s the only drywall that has ever had its own group as the Venetian wall texturing artists made it famous first.
+Venetian plaster is ideal for formal rooms and Renaissance-style homes.

 How To Apply Venetian Wall Texture

-After the first coat dries, you’ll begin to notice a subtle accent.
-Next, use sandpaper in at a slight angle and circular motion to create a marble effect.
-When applied right, it the texture will dominate an entire room.
+With the Venetian plaster dry, use sandpaper at a slight angle and circular motion to create a marble effect.

 Knockdown Wall Textures